Register as a wholesaler of liquor

 If you want to sell wholesale liquor in the Northern Territory (NT), you must be registered.

-You are only allowed to sell wholesale liquor to another retailer that is registered as a wholesaler.
+You are only allowed to sell wholesale liquor to a person in the Territory who holds a liquor licence.

 For example, selling bulk wine from your winery to a hotel for them to sell their patrons.